 What Is an Example of a Social Media Community?

 Social media communities are thriving hubs of engagement, collaboration, and shared purpose.
-Whether you’re a casual internet user or a brand hoping to connect with your target audience, social media communities can provide a sense of belonging, foster valuable conversations, and even drive business success.
+Whether you’re a casual internet user or a brand hoping to connect with your target audience, social media community can provide a sense of belonging, foster valuable conversations, and even drive business success.
 But what do these communities look like, and what makes them work?

 Defining a Social Media Community